WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

    This allows us to be more precise in a few special cases.
 In particular, if two WebAssembly modules (Modules A & B) are *chained together* (e.g., the import of module A is provided by the export of module B) then we need precision about the interaction with JSPI:
     1. If the link is composed of a `Suspending`/`promising` pair (i.e., the module A import is wrapped with `new WebAssembly.Suspending` and the module B export is wrapped with `WebAssembly.promising`) then, if module B suspends (via one of its imports), then module A will also suspend.
 However, there will also be an additional `Promise`: created from the wrapped export from module B.
-    1. If the link is direct -- without a `promising`/`suspending` pair -- then the connect is transparent from the perspective of JSPI; provided that there are no JavaScript function calls in the link.
+    1. If the link is direct -- without a `Suspending`/`promising` pair -- then the connect is transparent from the perspective of JSPI; provided that there are no JavaScript function calls in the link.

+1. **What are the changes to the API?**

+   The primary change to the JSPI API are the removal of the `Suspender` object and the detachment from the [*Type Reflection Proposal*](https://github.com/WebAssembly/js-types).
+The former change means that:

+   1. Suspending imports are always assumed to be of JavaScript functions (even if an import is actually bound to a WebAssembly function),
+   1. when a wrapped import returns a `Promise`, the computation between the innermost wrapped `promising` export and the import is suspended.
+Previously, this was identified by the explicit `Suspender` object; and
+   1. the JSPI API no longer uses a modification of the `WebAssembly.Function` constructor to convey intentions.
+As a result, it is no longer necessary for JavaScript code that is responsible for managing the instantiation of a WebAssembly module to be aware of the types of WebAssembly functions in imports and exports.